Evil Deeds and Evil Doers…

-The 2017 Anthology is now available for purchase on Amazon, at the Avid Reader in Sacramento, and at all Capitol Crimes meetings.
+The 2017 Anthology is now available for purchase on Amazon and at all Capitol Crimes meetings.
 Click the story title tab to get clued in on the mystery.
 We’re sure a peek will pique your interest!

 Kathleen L. AsayBio“Trouble with a Capital T”

 A lifelong writer and editor, Kathleen L. Asay has been a member of three chapters of Sisters in Crime and is a former president of Capitol Crimes.
 She had stories in and edited Capitol Crimes’ two previous anthologies.
 Her first novel, Flint House

 (BridlePath Press, 2013), features a run-down Sacramento boarding house, a burned out journalist and a mysterious older woman whose story might save them all.
 Visit Kathleen at www.KathleenLAsay.com

 Topher had been living on the streets of Sacramento for a year when he met a woman in worse danger than he was.